k2view-academy/K2View-Academy/articles/DPM/04_Customer_Direct_Requests/03_Customer_Direct_Requests_Submit.md

 <p>Notes</p>
 </td>
 <td width="800">
 <p>Free text.
-Comments that the customer would like to be registered as part of the request.</p>
+Comments that the customer wishes to be registered with the request. </p>
 </td>
 </tr>
 <tr>